 William Foudray lives in Eden Prairie, MN.
 Bill co-owns Vantage Financial, an equipment leasing company based in Minneapolis, Minnesota.
 Bill has over 20 years of progressive financial services leadership experience while at Ford Motor Credit Company, Winthrop Resources Corporation, and Fidelity National Capital, Inc. Bill co-founded Fidelity National Capital, Inc. in 1999 with Bob Murphy and was instrumental in growing the company to over $275M in leased assets and one of the leading third party technology leasing companies.
 While at Fidelity, Bill served in numerous roles including Vice President of Operations, Chief Financial Officer, and Executive Vice President.
 He was also instrumental in the sale of the company to TCF Bank in 2009.
 Bill has an MBA from the University of Minnesota.

 Neil Cohen is located outside Chicago and is a senior partner, practicing as a CPA and investment advisor.
 He works with many individuals and small businesses providing personalized services in accounting, tax planning and preparation as well as financial planning and investment management services.
-Neil and his wife enjoy many outdoor activities including skiing, tennis, and hiking.
-They also enjoy traveling and spending time with their two children as much as possible.
+Neil enjoys many outdoor activities including skiing, tennis, and hiking.
+He also enjoys traveling and spending time with his two children as much as possible.